mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 From time to time someone says me that my code reviews are a little bit "different".
 Being the very self-confident person that I am,
-I started to ask which could I do to make them better.
+I started to ask myself (and other people) which could I do to make them better.
 For my huge surprise,
-the "different" in this scenario was a very good thing.
+the "difference" at that time was a very good thing.
 So I'll try to break down into steps the though process that make me review code the way I do nowadays.

 ### Read the code (_and not "just" the diff_ )

 At least for me is very tempting to just glance my eyes over the _diff_.
-What I'm trying to say here is that
-I normally avoid this.
+And I normally try my best to avoid this urge.
-I try to *really*® read the change and understanding the motivations before make up any type of conclusions.
+I try to *really*® read the changes and understanding the motivations before make up any type of conclusions.

+I think I'm very prone
-It's very prone to make the wrong ones (conclusions) without see the whole picture.
+to make the wrong ones (conclusions) without see the whole picture.
-Maybe that piece of ~~shit~~ code that appears to be irremediably moronic is there due to some strange historical motive.
+Maybe that piece of ~~shit~~ code that appears to be irremediably moronic is there due to some strange historical reasons, and the first "code reading" that I do aim to do just that: get me in a position where the code changes are in a context that I can "see".
-I'm not saying that it shouldn't be pointed, but maybe even the way we point it will change dramatically knowing why it's there.

-So *really*® read the PR before make any comments is something that works very well for me in the sense that it sometimes changes completely my understanding about why I'll talk about.
+So *really*® read the PR before make any comments is something that works very well for me (I guess).

+### Enphasize the goods before bashing the bads

+As alien as it may appear
+the main concern of the code reviewer should be to emphasize the good stuffs, so they keep poping up.

+Hand by hand with the previous topic, it's easy to just point fingers.
+But the objective of the code review should be, besides of block "wrong" things, to make sure that the good ones keep coming.
+So we shall praise them goodies.

 ### Reviews are historical registers